-Audit and other fees billed to us by Deloitte & Touche LLP for the years ended December 31, 2020 and 2019 are as follows:
+Audit and other fees billed to us by Deloitte & Touche LLP for the years ended December 31, 2021 and 2020 are as follows:

-2020 2019
+2021 2020

-Audit Fees \$ 833,400 \$ 632,500
+Audit Fees \$ 462,000 \$ 833,400

 Audit-Related Fees

 Tax Fees

-All Other Fees 1,895 1,895
+All Other Fees 1,895

-Total \$ 835,295 \$ 634,395
+Total \$ 462,000 \$ 835,295

 Audit Fees.
 Audit fees consist of fees billed for professional services performed by Deloitte and Touche LLP for the audit of our annual financial statements, the review of interim financial statements, and related services that are normally provided in connection with registration statements.
 Audit fees for 2020 include \$68,000 for professional services rendered in connection with our registration statement on Form S-3 related to our follow on offering and \$172,000 related to the acquisitions of the Telos and ApiFix companies and the purchase of certain intellectual property assets from Band-Lok, LLC.
-Audit fees for 2019 include \$75,500 for professional services rendered in connection with our registration statement on Form S-3 related to our follow on offering and \$200,000 related to the acquisition of the Vilex Companies and divestiture of Vilex.

 Audit-Related Fees.
 Audit-related fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements.
-There were no such fees incurred in 2020 or 2019.
+Audit-related fees for 2021 consisted of fees related to contingent consideration testing.
+There were no such fees incurred in 2020.

 Tax Fees.
 Tax fees may consist of fees for professional services, including tax consulting and compliance performed by an independent registered public accounting firm.
-There were no such fees incurred in 2020 or 2019.
+There were no such fees incurred in 2021 or 2020.

 All Other Fees.
-All other fees consist of the license fee for access to Deloitte & Touche LLP's online accounting research program
+All other fees consist of the license fee for access to Deloitte & Touche LLP's online accounting research program.